Essays in French Literature and Culture: History

 The journal was established in 1964 by James R. Lawler.

-In 1975, the journal's editorship passed on to Denis Boak who, in a commemorative issue celebrating the journal's fiftieth anniversary, argues that Essays in French Literature was a "free-standing intellectual endeavour" providing "an extra outlet for young scholars to publish".
+In 1975, the journal's editorship passed on to Denis Boak who, in a commemorative issue celebrating the journal's fiftieth anniversary, argued that Essays in French Literature was a "free-standing intellectual endeavour" providing "an extra outlet for young scholars to publish".
 He was succeeded by Andrew Hunwick in 1995.
 Hélène Jaccomard took over in 2007.

 A growing interest in cultural studies in the field of French studies led to a widening of the scope of the journal and its renaming in 2008.
 The new title reflects this wider emphasis on culture.

-In the context of the crisis in academic publishing, and as one of only two French Studies academic journals in Australia, Essays in French Literature and Culture has shown a remarkable ability to survive thanks to the quality of the articles it stringently selects, the thorough double-blind evaluation by independent assessors, and its widening readership which is its only financial means of support.
+In the context of the crisis in academic publishing, and as one of only two French Studies academic journals in Australia, Essays in French Literature and Culture has survived due to the quality of the articles it stringently selects, the thorough double-blind evaluation by independent assessors, and its widening readership which is its only financial means of support.

 In the first forty years of its existence, the journal published essays spontaneously submitted to the Editors.
 Since 2007 many issues have been thematic and guest edited by experts in the field.

 The journal's standing is acknowledged by the Australian Society of French Studies and Informit database.